IBM/hdp-search-spark-recommender/README.md

   1. Find out the python environment that is used by the notebook by inserting a cell at the top of the notebook.
 Enter and run the following commands:
     ```
-    !!which python
+    !which python
-    !!which pip
+    !which pip
     ```
   2. In a terminal, type `docker ps` to list all the docker containers.
   3. Find out the container id of your notebook by looking for the image name `dsx-desktop:ana27`.
   4. Start a interactive bash shell on the container by running the following command:
       ```
-      docker exec -it <container_id>
+      docker exec -it <container_id> bash
       ```
   5. At the prompt, enter the following command to install the plugin, for example `solrcloudpy` (this example assumes that the `pip` command location determined by Step 1 is `/opt/conda/bin/pip`):
     ```